Yassin-Abuelsheikh/Jenkins-Full-Project/README.md

 **Description:**
 This image confirms that the Spring Boot Maven artifact has been successfully published to **Nexus Repository**.

-Nexus is used as:
+Nexus is used for:
-- A centralized artifact repository
+- Centralized artifact storage
-- A versioned and reliable storage for build outputs
+- Versioning and traceability
-- A source for future deployments and rollbacks
+- Reliable rollback capability

 ---